biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 When the process ends it is possible to create the graphic report in html format.
 To do this you need to open the file **VirusReport.Rmd** in Rstudio and have the required packages installed.

-Fisrt set the working directory, the file will be save there.
+First set the working directory, the file will be save there.
 Then modify the *path_to_files* variable, specifying the full path to the Tables folder (1) found in the results folder, Run All (2) and Knit the document (3).

 ![Structure](/images/rstudio.PNG)